cvlmtg/react-smart-select/README.md

 - `value`: control the current value
 - `className`: optional class name for the component
 - `style`: optional style for the component
-- `labelStyle`: optional style for the select label
+- `labelStyle`: optional style for the control label
 - `dropdownStyle`: optional style for the dropdown box
 - `optionStyle`: optional style for each dropdown menu item
 - `formatLabel`: a function invoked to get the label content.
 Can return a string or a React component